Schedule of EBSA Conference 2023 and Preconference courses

 Break out 6 - Human factors.
 "Local rationality" and the difference between intentional and unintentional human failures

-By Vibeke Vibeke Halkjaer-Knudsen
+By Vibeke Halkjaer-Knudsen

 Recent years have seen significantly increased awareness of the need to improve the management of health and safety in laboratories, and, in particular, to reduce the potential for incidents posing a significant risk of fatality or serious injury.
 Studies have reported up to 30% of scientists working in academic laboratories as having witnessed an injury at work severe enough to warrant attention from a medical professional.
 This presentation is focusing on approaches to understanding and learning about why the individuals involved in incidents may have acted as they did.